ATTAINING TO THE INHERITANCE

-Wherefore lay apart all filthiness and superfluity of naughtiness, and receive with meekness the engrafted word, which is able to save your souls.
+Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
 (James 1:21)

 We understand, therefore, that in the creating of man it is necessary that two operations take place: (1) the person must be born of a woman; and (2) the Divine Life of God by Christ must be implanted in the individual.
 When these two operations take place we have been born twice: once of flesh and blood and the second time of the Spirit of God.